 How to Combine Complementary Proteins

 Conventional wisdom once held that complementary proteins must be combined at each meal.
-But now we know that our bodies are smart enough to do this on their own as long as we eat complementary protein sources throughout the day (or even over 2–3 days!).
+But now we know our bodies are smart enough to do this on their own as long as we eat complementary protein sources throughout the day (or even over 2–3 days!).